DheepthaRai/SpongeBob-Mocking-Text/README.md

-SpongeBob mocking text (spongemock) is a style of writing in which the alphabets are randomly written in upper and lower case.
-It is used in internet communities to mock something.
-The text originated as a meme from the SpongeBob cartoon series.
+A python code to generate 'SpongeBob mocking text' (spongemock), which is a writing style used by internet communities to mock something, by randomly casing the letters of any sentence.